Connecticut Mental Health Center embraces citizenship: The 2012 voter registration drive

 "For me," says Willoughby, "it was very satisfying to know that I can positively affect even one person."

 In November 2013, New Haven residents will return to the ballot box—this time, to vote for mayor and local officials, and to issue their judgment on the City Charter.
 If you missed it in 2012, rest assured the CMHC Voter Registration Drive will be back.

 -- Lucile Bruce, Communications Specialist, Connecticut Mental Health Center

-This Article was submitted by Shane Seger, on Friday, November 30, 2012.
+This article was submitted by Shane Seger on November 30, 2012.